bianchimro/markgiu/README.md

 Markgiu is a very simple markdown editor, based on [node-webkit](https://github.com/rogerwang/node-webkit).

-This README was created and edited with Markgiu :)

 This is my first experiment with node-webkit, and it leverages some popular js libraries that I commonly use in the browser, client side.